Shalika germs for tamely ramified elements in $GL_n$: Introduction

+where $\th_{\lambda}\in\Sym_q$ are defined after Corollary \ref{cor:tHlambda} and $\Xi(\gamma)\in\Z$ is as in Definition \ref{def:RV}.
+Note also the transposition in $\lambda$.
+In particular, the Shalika germs only depend on the Newton pairs. \end{theorem}

-As explained in Section \ref{sec:combinatorics}, the Shalika germs are obtained from the master symmetric function $\fgamma$ by expanding it in the plethystically transformed homogeneous symmetric functions $\th_\lambda$ (Lemma \ref{lem:plethhomog}).
+More precisely, it is explained in Section \ref{sec:combinatorics} that the Shalika germs are obtained from ''the" master symmetric function called $\fgamma$ in Definition \ref{def:ellipticmastersymfn}.
 Similarly, one gets what we call ''Steinberg germs" from Theorem \ref{thm:steinberg} by expanding in the untransformed homogeneous symmetric functions.

-On the harmonic analysis side, our recursion boils down to writing $\gamma^<=\gamma-a_du^{nr_d}$.
-It lies in the center of the centralizer of $\gamma$, which is $F^{'*}$ for some tamely ramified extension $F'/F$ of degree $e$ (see Section \ref{sec:combinatorics}).
-Let $d$ be the $F'$-valuation of $\gamma-\gamma^<$.
-We can use the Shalika expansion for $\gamma^<$ and compare the two.

-This translates the Dyck path recursion to the following formula for the Shalika germs using compositions, see Theorem \ref{thm:transitionmatrix}.
+That is,